 Every year or so, a brand new fitness craze seems to sweep our country.
 First, there was CrossFit.
-My wife's a big fan, but I certainly worry about injuries with that program.
 Then there was PX90, and SoulCycle.
 (Plus a pandemic, which made it hard to do any of our favorite workouts together.)

-Now, each of these fad workouts have something in common.
+Now, each of these fad workouts has something in common.
 They pick up devoted fans.
 At a crazy-fast pace!
-But they also leading to many foot injuries.
+But they are also leading to many foot injuries.
 Because new exercise trends get new exercisers.
-And when devotees jump in to these intense workouts feet first, they often get hurt.
+Not to mention intense devotion, and multiple workouts in a row, all doing the same motion.
+And when devotees jump into these intense workouts and keep putting pressure on the same part of their feet, they often get hurt.

-One of workout trends that I think will stick around?
-Barre-based, ballet inspired workouts like Xtend Barre.
-They're extremely popular, especially with many of the women I see in the office.
+One of the workout trends that has been sticking for many years now?
+Long enough to be a fitness staple, and not a trend> Barre-based, ballet-inspired workouts like Pure Barre Houston.
+They're extremely popular, especially with many of the women we see in the office.
 And they're great in lots of ways.
-Barre cab tighten up your core and tone your muscles.
+Barre can tighten up your core and tone your muscles.

-But if you do it wrong?
-Barre can lead to major foot injuries (I mean, have you looked at a ballerina’s feet recently?
+But, like pickleball, there can be a darker side to hitting the barre.
+Because this workout can lead to major foot injuries (Have you looked at a ballerina’s feet recently?
 Google it; it ain’t pretty.)
 So, with that in mind, let's look at your barre workouts.
 And find a safer way to plié your way to that muscle shake.
 Without killing your feet.

 3 Ways to Take Pressure off Your Feet in Barre Class

-As a Houston podiatrist, I see lots of sports and workout injuries in my office.
-I would love my patients to workout without injury.
-So, with that goal in mind, I’m sharing these stay-safe tips for barre enthusiasts.
+At our Houston podiatrist's office, we see lots of sports and workout injuries.
+But we want our patients to work out without injury.
+So, with that goal in mind, we're sharing these stay-safe tips for barre enthusiasts.
 With thanks to Zayna Gold Elefteriadis, the founder of Boston Body Barre.

 Stay low to avoid foot pain.